Bewitch Us. Bother Us. Bewilder Us.

 Gingerbread House is dedicated to publishing quality poetry & fiction with a magical element.
 Take your fairy tale and twist it.
 Bend your fantasy to suit your needs.
 Be original and fresh, loose and lovely.

 What we want: Stories that we’ve never seen before.
-No fan fiction of any sort.
+No stories for children.
+No fan fiction of any sort (commentary on famous work is different).
 No sword & sorcery.
 Definitely nothing racist or pornographic.
-We’re not particularly into sci-fi–and we do not publish children’s stories.
+We’re not particularly into sci-fi.
 Retellings are fine, but should offer a new spin.

-Our favorite writing is along the lines of Aimee Bender, Steven Millhauser, Alice Hoffman, Karen Joy Fowler, and Kelly Link.
+Our favorite writing is along the lines of Aimee Bender, Helen Oyeyemi, Steven Millhauser, Alice Hoffman, Karen Joy Fowler, and Kelly Link.
 We lean toward the literary, but are open to anything well written.

-We publish issues six times a year, every other month.
+We publish issues six times a year, every other month, currently during the months of May, July, September, November, January, and March.

 Please send an email with a brief bio and your submissions in a doc or docx attachment to firstname.lastname@example.org.
 Do not put your submission in the body of your email.
-Please submit all work in a Microsoft Word file (.doc or .docx) attachment.
+Please submit all work in a Microsoft Word file (.doc or .docx) or pdf attachment.
+If it’s not in a file we can open, we won’t read it.

 Your cover letter (intro and brief bio) should be in the body of your email.
 Please put “Submission-Genre-LastName” as your subject line.

-Send only one submission in one genre at a time, and wait for a response before you submit additional work.
-Simultaneous submissions are welcome; multiple submissions are not.
+Send only one submission at a time, and wait for a response before you submit additional work..
 If your work is accepted elsewhere, we’ll congratulate you, but please let us know immediately (this is common courtesy) via email@example.com.

 We do not accept previously published material.
 This includes any electronic form (blog, Facebook post, online zine), print journals, or books.